 When I tell people about my passion for real estate as an asset class they often ask why.
 And I think their doubts are well justified given the recent crisis we have faced and still facing.

-In this post I'm going to tell you why I'm passionate about real estate and why you should not invest in real estate.
+In this post I'm going to tell you why I'm passionate about real estate and why you should not invest in it.

-Return: In most of the markets real estate investments perform better than equities and other asset classes.
+Return: In most markets, real estate investments perform better than equities and other asset classes.
 In emerging markets probably you have to go for development projects, as rental yield is not very attractive.
-In most of the developed markets real estate has performed better than stock market over time.
+In most of the developed markets, RE has performed better than the stock market over time.
 And by leveraging your investment you can increase your return on equity many folds.
 In the table below I have compiled the return of real estate viz-a-viz S&P 500.

 |COMPARISON OF U.S. REAL ESTATE AND EQUITY RETURNS WITH INFLATION, 1979 - 2007|